 I am so tempted to mention names here but I am going to try to restrain myself now.
 Checked a friend’s blog some hours ago and realized that it’s down.
 I don’t want to even imagine how much of sad she is going to be right now with the yeye Nigerian host she is using.
 She’s complained over and over and to think that their customer service is extremely poor!
 One of these hosting platforms is everywhere gallivanting, doing Ads and sponsoring shows.
 But their platform is so so, gosh, frustrating.

-Why did I migrate from Blogger to WordPress?
+Why did I move from Blogger to WordPress?

 Some people have already seen the changes.
 Some knew right from when I began the process.
 A lot of questions are thrown at me right, left and center (especially given that I love Blogger so much).
 I still love Blogger very much, but here are reasons why I had to migrate from Blogger to WordPress.